 Leland eventually left Olds Motor Works over a disagreement on engine quality and decided to start his own automobile company.
 In 1902, Leland was approached by a group of investors whose goal was to liquidate the assets of a failing automobile company named Henry Ford Company.
 Instead of liquidating, Leland persuaded the investors to reorganize the company and continue producing automobiles.
 The company was then renamed to Cadillac Automobile Company, named after the French explorer Antoine de la Mothe Cadillac, who founded Detroit, where the company was based.
 Leland’s dedication to precision engineering led Cadillac to quickly become known for producing high-quality, reliable vehicles.

-In 1908, Cadillac was awarded the Dewar Trophy for the company’s innovative achievement in interchangeability of parts.
+In 1908, Cadillac was awarded the Dewar Trophy for the company’s innovative achievement in the interchangeability of parts.
 Cadillac’s success eventually attracted General Motors (GM), and in 1909, Leland sold the Cadillac Automobile Company to GM.
 However, Leland continued running the division until 1917.
 Henry Leland later went on to found the Lincoln Motor Company, which was eventually acquired by Ford Motor Company in 1922.
 Having left a significant impact on the American automotive industry, Leland passed away on March 26, 1932, in Detroit, Michigan.

 Frequently Asked Questions